ausybenelux/Jacket/README.md

 ##### gulp scss-lint

 Based on the .scss-lint.yml the Scss-lint task will check if all the scss code you wrote respects the codig standards.
+You should install the gem first with `gem install scss_lint`.

 ##### gulp jade